Roshan3929/IronCrypt/README.md

 5. Push your branch to your forked repository.
 6. Open a pull request to the main repository, detailing your changes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file in the root of the repository for full details.